 (July 1, 2013 - June 30, 2014)

-In order to improve the accuracy of Wisconsin's Broadband infrastructure map, the State Cartographer's Office is collaborating with the Wisconsin Land Information Program (WLIP) at the Department of Administration (DOA) to develop a statewide address layer based on county address and parcel data.
+In order to enhance the PSCW's geocoding and analysis capabilities, the State Cartographer's Office is collaborating with the Wisconsin Land Information Program (WLIP) at the Department of Administration (DOA) to develop statewide address and parcel layers.
 Key project participants include county land information offices and the Wisconsin Land Information Association (WLIA) parcel mapping demonstration project team.
-The initiative is known as the Enhanced Broadband Mapping (EBM) project.
+The initiative is known as the LinkWISCONSIN EBM Parcel Mapping (EBM) project.

 For more information, visit project Web site.